bmcsoftware/vscode-ispw/ispw/README.md

 #### ISPW Generate

-Executes an ISPW CLI command to load the selected files into ISPW and immediately run a generate on them.
-In File Explorer this command will show up in the right-click menu and will work on single and multiple selections.
+Executes an ISPW CLI command to load the selected files into ISPW and immediately generate them.
+In File Explorer this command is available in the context menu and will work on single and multiple selections.
 From the command palette or editor menu, this command will execute against the file currently open in the editor.

 #### ISPW Load

 Executes an ISPW CLI command to load the selected files into ISPW.
-In File Explorer this command will show up in the right-click menu and will work on single and multiple selections.
+In File Explorer this command is available in the context menu and will work on single and multiple selections.
 From the command palette or editor menu, this command will execute against the file currently open in the editor.

 ## Complete Setup Guide